-Outcome/Results: First to second year retention showed directional improvement from the baseline.
-Examples of specific student success initiatives include: (1) an early alert program to identify and proactively intervene with students experiencing academic difficulties or not attending class during critical early weeks of the semester; (2) a Student Success Center within the Axe Library to increase visibility and coordination of student success programs and services such as tutoring in targeted courses; (3) use of a peer mentor telecounseling unit; (4) offering learning communities (Communication, General Biology, Principles of Biology I, and Calculus I); (5) a communication plan to promote intentional, right on time contact with freshmen and to provide referrals and support to students; and (6) a first year experience course to promote learning about resources for college success and engagement with peers, including use of a trained peer mentor assigned to help students connect with each other, find co-curricular activities of interest, and model behavior appropriate for the focused and successful college student.
+Outcome/Results: PSU maintained the first to second year retention in AY2017 as compared to the baseline rate, which is significantly higher than the baseline for our previous performance agreement.
+Initiatives to address retention include: (1) an early alert program to identify and proactively intervene with students experiencing academic difficulties or not attending class during critical early weeks of the semester; (2) a Student Success Center within the Axe Library to increase visibility and coordination of student success programs and services such as tutoring in targeted courses; (3) use of a peer mentor telecounseling unit; (4) offering learning communities; and (5) implementation of a communication plan for freshman to promote intentional, right on time, contact with freshmen and to provide referrals and support to students as they make their transition to PSU.